BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Wheels of justice grind slow but grind fine. – Sun Tzu
+ Discontent is the first necessity of progress. – Thomas Edison